Landry Jones

-Matthew Landry Jones (born April 4, 1989) is an American former professional football player who was a quarterback in the National Football League (NFL).
-He played college football for the Oklahoma Sooners, and was selected by the Pittsburgh Steelers in the fourth round of the 2013 NFL draft.
-He was also a member of the Jacksonville Jaguars, Oakland Raiders, and Dallas Renegades.
+Matthew Landry Jones (born April 4, 1989) is an American former professional football player who was a quarterback in the National Football League (NFL) and XFL.
+He played college football for the Oklahoma Sooners and was selected by the Pittsburgh Steelers in the fourth round of the 2013 NFL draft.
+Jones was also a member of the Jacksonville Jaguars, Oakland Raiders, and Dallas Renegades.

 Early life

-Jones was born in Artesia, New Mexico.
+Jones was born on April 4, 1989, in Artesia, New Mexico.
 He attended Artesia High School, where he originally lettered as a running back, but later became the starting quarterback and led the high school football team to two consecutive Class 4A state championships, throwing for a combined 7,013 yards and 89 touchdowns.
-As a senior in 2007, Jones threw for 3,433 yards and 45 touchdowns on zero interceptions.
-Artesia won its second consecutive Class 4A championship, against Goddard High School, in which Jones threw for 325 yards and seven touchdowns, a school record.
-Jones was later named New Mexico's Class 4A Player of the Year and was a finalist for the Joe Montana Quarterback of the Year Award.
+As a senior in 2007, Jones threw for 3,433 yards, 45 touchdowns, and no interceptions.
+Artesia won its second consecutive Class 4A championship against Goddard High School, where Jones threw for 325 yards and seven touchdowns, a school record.
+He was later named New Mexico's Class 4A Player of the Year and was a finalist for the Joe Montana Quarterback of the Year Award.

 Jones was a highly regarded recruit and was among the highest rated quarterbacks for the Class of 2008 by several ratings publishers, including a four-star rating by both Scout.com (sixth-rated quarterback) and Rivals.com (sixth-rated pro-style quarterback), and a five-star rating from 247 Sports; according to all three sources, Landry is the highest-ranked recruit to ever come out of New Mexico.
 He was recruited by many schools, including Alabama, Arizona, Michigan, Notre Dame, Oregon, Stanford, Texas, USC, UCLA, and Wisconsin.
-He later committed to the University of Oklahoma, calling it "the QB college."
+Jones later committed to the University of Oklahoma, calling it "the QB college."